Devops-pro-group/scnario-interviews-/README.md

 # Good morning folks ,
-# Our teamates went for interviews , got this scenario questions.
+# Our teamate went for interviews , got this scenario questions.
 # Can we help , to better undersatand these questions tonight.
 #####################################################>>
 # 1 Suppose the email in your enviroment has failed, how will you go about troubleshooting it and fixing it